nubbthedestroyer/dns-manager/README.md

 #### Abstract

 > This is a tool that is designed to take input from a database or json file
     that defines a list of domains and which ALB they should be assigned to.
+    It is also designed to scale to thousands of domains and ALBs and manage the relationships between them.
     Works by doing the following:
 > * Grabs the domains and info
 > * Creates/maintains enough ALBs to support the domains